ChrisDeFreitas/Electron-FolderView/readme.md

 ## App Notes
 1. Install:
     - Windows only; I use it on Win81 and Win7
-    - requires Node.js be installed on your system
+    - requires Node.js be installed on your system (https://nodejs.org/)
     - download to a local folder:
         \> git clone https://github.com/ChrisDeFreitas/Electron-FolderView
         \> cd Electron-FolderView
-    - to use with a global installation of electron:
+    - to use with a global installation of Electron:
         \> npm install electron -g
-    - install required packages (installs local electron if not installed globally):
+    - install required packages (installs local Electron if not installed globally):
         \> npm install
     - if you want to generate an executable, install Electron Package Manager:
         \> npm install electron-packager -g